Experience the wonders of Ancient Egypt, then dive the fantastic Red Sea!

 The double temple dates to the Ptolemaic period and its inscriptions contain references to the Ptolemies and to the Roman Emperors, Domitian, Trajan, and Caracalla.

-The tour has been structured around our Red Sea liveaboard and includes your flight between Cairo and Luxor, air-conditioned coach transfer from Aswan to Marsa Ghalib, and flight from Hurghada back to Cairo.
+The tour dovetails perfectly as a pre-trip to our Red Sea liveaboard and includes your flight between Cairo and Aswan, air-conditioned coach transfer from Luxor to Marsa Ghalib, and flight from Hurghada back to Cairo if required.

-Non-diving partners or friends joining us only for the land tour will fly from Aswan back to Cairo for one more night on June 30 to complete their sightseeing in Cairo, including the Citadel and Alabaster mosque, then shop for souvenirs at the Khan al-Khalili bazaar.
+Non-diving partners or friends joining us only for the land tour and Nile cruise will fly from Luxor back to Cairo on October 27, or are free to spend extra nights in Luxor.

 Travel to Egypt

-- Additional hotel nights can also be arranged for early arrivals or those who choose a flight departing on the morning of July 9.
+- Additional hotel nights can also be arranged for early arrivals or longer stays.

 - E-mail us for assistance with international flight selection.
 We'll help you find the best option online for your flights.